NyxofDarkness/reading-notes/code401/why.md

 > O(2N) denotes an algorithm whose growth doubles with each additon to the input data set.
 > O(log N).
 The iterative halving of data sets described in the binary search example produces a growth curve that peaks at the beginning and slowly flattens out as the size of the data sets increase... remember logarithums from stats class?

-## A friendly intro to the Big O Notation
-I do wish this was a video with captions!
-I have trouble hearing when I can't see the speaker to read along :(

-## Facts and Myths about P{ython names and values
+## Facts and Myths about Python names and values

 > Look up OPENedX
 > Bookmark this for reference.
-Nice breakdown of basic sytax.
+Nice breakdown of basic syntax.